mykeels/igbo-flashcards/README.md

 This codebase is a simple flashcard app for learning Igbo.
 It's built with React, Vite, and Tailwind CSS.

+## Word list

-The words are obtained from the Swadesh list, and our word->translation list is maintained at https://docs.google.com/spreadsheets/d/16b5Z8RPludFVidmyLcLBxtveGk_UDSfEQiTHXyC0NiI/edit?usp=sharing
+The words are inspired by [the Swadesh list](https://en.wikipedia.org/wiki/Swadesh_list), and our word->translation list is maintained in [this Google Sheet](https://docs.google.com/spreadsheets/d/16b5Z8RPludFVidmyLcLBxtveGk_UDSfEQiTHXyC0NiI/edit?usp=sharing).

+## Audio

+The audio is generated using [this script](./src/data/generate-audio-per-word.script.ts), which uses

+- the macos `say` command to generate the audio for english words.
+- this [spitch.app](https://spitch.app/) api to generate the audio for igbo words and phrases.
+- the `ffmpeg` command to convert the audio to mp3.

 ## Giving feedback